Normal Banking Vs Priority Banking: Which Should I Choose?

 Citi MaxiGain savings account can earn you up to 0.31% p.a., with their interest rate increasing every month.
 This is if the lowest balance in your account in a month is equal to or greater than the lowest balance in the previous month.
 However, there is a S$70,000 cap on their interest rate, which may not be ideal for large funds.

-As for the Citi Wealth First Account, if you’re a Citigold member, you can earn up to 7.51% p.a. on your first S$100,000, assuming you spend, invest, insure yourself, apply for a loan and save with Citi.
-Though, note that you need to maintain an AUM of at least S$250,000.
+Meanwhile, Citigold customers can enjoy up to 7.51% p.a. on deposits up to S$250,000 in their Citi Wealth First Account.
+You can enjoy the maximum interest rate assuming you spend, invest, insure yourself, apply for a loan and save with Citi.
+Note that you need to maintain an AUM of at least S$250,000.

 On top of that, you can also receive in-depth global market insights and research, as well as enjoy having a dedicated Relationship Manager as a Citigold customer.